graezykev/mono-repo/README.md

 Consider the [CSS Box Model](https://www.w3schools.com/Css/css_boxmodel.asp), which consists of size and space.

+**Size** is simply size, describing how large an element is.

+Elements, are characters, icons, images, solid or dotted lines, or any **boxes** in the page.

-**Size** is simply size, it's mostly about the width, height, border, shadow, or border radius of the characters, icons, images, or any other **boxes** in the page.
+Size is mostly about the width, height, border thickness, shadow thickness, or border radius, of the elements.

-**Space** by its nature is the distance between contents.
+**Space**, by its nature is the distance between contents.

+Simply put, spaces decide the **density** of the UI.

 It’s the **gap** between characters, words, lines, paragraphs etc., it’s the **gutters** on the sides of any independent box.
-Something like `line-height`, `margin`, `padding` (they are primary CSS / web concepts) are categorised to space.
+Something like letter spacing, line spacing, margin, padding are categorised to space.

 ### Spatial System

-To create a harmonious experience for our user, one website should not be using arbitrary sizes / spaces on its pages, instead, we need some consistent and intentional spatial system, which defines persistent dimension values for specific purpose.
+To create a harmonious experience for our user, one website should not be using arbitrary sizes or spaces on its pages, instead, we need some consistent and intentional spatial system, which defines persistent dimension values for specific purpose.

 There is a saying, that we need **Less choice and less cognitive load while deciding size and spacing**.